jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 The firmware can embed multiple Game Boy or Game Boy Color ROM images so they boot without streaming data from the SD card.
 Embedded titles show up in the file picker under a `[FW]` label, and the one flagged for autoboot is marked `[FW★]` and launches automatically when present.

+> **Heads-up:** To keep the firmware image within the 2 MB partition limit, embedded payloads are disabled by default.
+Rebuild with `-D ENABLE_EMBEDDED_ROMS=1` (or flip the flag in `platformio.ini`) after adding ROMs if you want them baked into flash.

 1. Place the ROM file (`*.gb`/`*.gbc`) on your workstation.
 2. Add it to the embedded ROM manifest with the helper script: